romu42/practice/README.md

-# codewars
+# practice and play

-a little repo for playing with codewars.com
+a little repo for playing with coding problems like codewars.com, pythonmorsels.com